jmuth/parliament-viz.ch/README.md

 ## Deliverables

-The final product will take the form of an online web site presenting different interactiv visualization of this data.
-This web site will be host on github.
-It's interface will use D3 tool to provide interactiv visualization.
+The final product will take the form of an online web site presenting different interactive visualization of this data.
+This web site will be hosted on github.
+It's interface will use D3 tool to provide interactive visualization.

-Visitor will be able to see the evolution of frequencies of specific themes in chronologic order, or at the opposite to look at their  importance in one session.
-Visitor will be able to focus on one speaker or one political party to see their predilection subject and their evolution in time.
+Visitors will be able to see the evolution of frequencies of specific themes in chronologic order, or at the opposite to look at their  importance in one session.
+Visitors will be able to focus on one speaker or one political party to see their predilection subject and their evolution in time.

 ## Timeplan